DDR SDRAM: Modules

-A test with DDR and DDR2 RAM in 2005 found that average power consumption appeared to be of the order of 1–3 W per 512 MB module; this increases with clock rate and when in use rather than idling.
-A manufacturer has produced calculators to estimate the power used by various types of RAM.
+Chip layout

 Module and chip characteristics are inherently linked.

 Total module capacity is a product of one chip's capacity and the number of chips.
 ECC modules multiply it by 8/9 because they use 1 bit per byte (8 bits) for error correction.
 A module of any particular size can therefore be assembled either from 32 small chips (36 for ECC memory), or 16(18) or 8(9) bigger ones.

 DDR memory bus width per channel is 64 bits (72 for ECC memory).
 Total module bit width is a product of bits per chip and number of chips.
 It also equals number of ranks (rows) multiplied by DDR memory bus width.
 Consequently, a module with a greater number of chips or using ×8 chips instead of ×4 will have more ranks.